lichman0405/chemvcs/README.md

 ChemVCS brings Git-like version control to computational chemistry.
 It helps you track molecular structures, calculation parameters, and computational results with the same rigor as source code version control.

-Unlike general-purpose VCS systems, ChemVCS is built with an **extensible architecture** that will support chemistry-specific features like molecular structure diffing, computational provenance tracking, and HPC job correlation.
+Unlike general-purpose VCS systems, ChemVCS is built with an **extensible architecture** designed to enable chemistry-specific features like molecular structure diffing, computational provenance tracking, and HPC job correlation.

 ## Why ChemVCS?